takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.2.1.0 (10/02/2025 update)` <br>
+  ・ A new setting item “Constant Ping Display” has been added to the external display area.
+Except for some unusable rounds, the ping display, which was displayed only before the start of the round, can be kept displayed throughout the round. <br>
+  ・ In the course search tool, the text is now fully selected when the search box is clicked.
+This allows for quicker input when copying and pasting! <br>
+  ・ More Tools-specific variables can be specified from the database, allowing more information to be displayed dynamically. <br>
+  ・ Adjustment of operation and correction of problems in some dedicated modes. <br>
+  ・ We have optimized the program.
+We will continue our efforts in modifying and improving the readability of the program. <br>

   ○ `2025.2.0.0 (02/02/2025 update)` <br>
   ・ A history saving function has been added to the course search tool.
 You can quickly re-search past searches! <br>